Part of Your World: Writing and recording

-Ashman first met actress and singer Jodi Benson while he was directing her in Smile; she had also performed "Disneyland" in the musical.
-After the production closed prematurely, Ashman invited Smile's entire female cast to audition for The Little Mermaid using "Part of Your World", although he did not tell them the name of the project they were auditioning for.
-Ashman mailed a copy of his demo of "Part of Your World" to Benson, to which she listened in a public restroom in preparation for her audition.
+Ashman had met actress and singer Jodi Benson while directing her in Smile; she had also performed "Disneyland" in the show.
+After the production closed, Ashman invited Smile's entire female cast to audition for The Little Mermaid using "Part of Your World", although he did not disclose the name of the project.
+Ashman mailed a copy of his demo of "Part of Your World" to Benson, to which she listened in preparation for her audition.
 Benson then recorded a brief sample of the song on a reel-to-reel tape with casting director Albert Tavares, which she mailed to Disney.
 All audition tapes were left unidentified so that the candidates would remain anonymous to Musker and Clements, delighting Ashman when the directors ultimately selected Benson's tape to be the voice of Ariel, about which she was informed one year after submitting the tape.
 Her first voice acting role, for which she had to be carefully trained on properly projecting into the studio microphone, Benson found the process of recording "Part of Your World" somewhat difficult after Ashman instructed her to approach it as though she was reciting a monologue as opposed to singing a song.
-Despite being frustrated because she longed "to sing the crap out of it," she found Ashman telling her exactly how he wanted her to perform his lyrics beneficial to her entire performance.
+Despite being frustrated because she longed "to sing the crap out of it", she found Ashman telling her exactly how he wanted her to perform his lyrics beneficial to her entire performance.
 Ashman remained in the recording booth with Benson during the entire recording process, advising her on performing the song with realism and intensity as opposed to belting it and whispering lines to her as she sang them, as Benson sometimes struggled with over-singing.
 Recorded on August 16, 1989, it was rare for a filmmaker to direct a performer from within the booth, requiring Ashman to move carefully to prevent his gestures from being recorded by the microphone.
 According to Benson, some of Ashman's breathing can still be heard on the final track.
 Initially struggling to capture Ariel's "tomboyish-ness and yearning", Benson requested that the studio's lights be dimmed to simulate the feeling of being underwater.
 Menken and Ashman deliberately selected segments from Benson's recording session that "are not perfectly sung" to include in the final version, ranging from unsustained, incorrect notes lacking in vibrato to spoken words, because the songwriters wanted her performance to sound as "real" as possible.